Dexalot/dexalot-docs/docs/contracts/TradePairs.md

 #### getTradePairs

-Gets a list of the trade Pairs
+Gets a list of the trade pairs

 **Dev notes:** \
 All pairs are returned.
-Even the delisted ones.
+Even the delisted ones

 ```solidity:no-line-numbers
 function getTradePairs() external view returns (bytes32[])